Thorin2410/Textadventure/README.md

 # Textadventure
-This is my Textadventure-Source programmed with Python
+This is my Textadventure-Source programmed with Python.
+Based on the german Tutorials of "The Morpheus Tutorials".